nus-cs2103/website-base/admin/tp-tasks-fragment.md

 {{ embed_topic("tp-tasks-fragment.md#desc_plan_the_next_iteration", "%%**[Repeated from last week]**%% Admin " + icon_embedding + " tP: Week 7: Plan the next iteration", "1", status="expanded", indent="1") }}

 * **{{ icon_important_big_red }} Iteration deadline: midnight before week 9 tutorial** (i.e., in about 1.5 weeks).
 Do your best to have a demo-able product by the midnight before the following week's tutorial (i.e., the soft deadline for weekly tP tasks).
-That way, the period between that deadline and the lecture (i.e., soft deadline for weekly tP tasks) can be used as a buffer in case you overrun the soft deadline.
+That way, the period between that deadline and the
+{{ lecture_name }} (i.e., soft deadline for weekly tP tasks) can be used as a buffer in case you overrun the soft deadline.
 * **Push as hard as you can afford to** in this iteration: While we have kept the expectations bar low for this iteration (so as not to overwhelm inexperienced programmers), you are encouraged to push as hard as you can in this iteration.
 Reason: past students have lamented not doing enough in `{{ version_first }}` that left 'too much' to do in `{{ version_penultimate }}` and `{{ version_final }}`.<br>
 At the same time, we recommend you should also play it safe by aiming to reach a _smallest possible_ version early and squeeze more in only if there is time left.